WrestleMania Women's Battle Royal: History

 For WrestleMania XXX in 2014, WWE established the André the Giant Memorial Battle Royal for the male wrestlers.
 After four years, on the March 12, 2018, episode of Raw, the promotion announced a female version of the match to occur at WrestleMania 34.
 Prior to this, the only other women's battle royal to occur at WrestleMania was at WrestleMania 25 in 2009, titled the "Miss WrestleMania Battle Royal".
 It consisted of 25 participants, which included women from the active roster as well as returning veterans.
 The match was infamously won by male wrestler Santino Marella, under the disguise of Santina Marella.

 The women's battle royal established for WrestleMania 34 was originally titled The Fabulous Moolah Memorial Battle Royal in honor of The Fabulous Moolah.
 The winner was to receive The Fabulous Moolah Memorial Trophy, made in the likeness of Moolah.
 After a controversy over their decision to honor Moolah, WWE changed the name to the "WrestleMania Women's Battle Royal."
 The trophy was subsequently renamed and it was redesigned as a simple golden cup with tassels atop the trophy's base.

 The inaugural match was held on WrestleMania 34's Kickoff pre-show and was won by Naomi, who last eliminated Bayley to win.
 The match was scheduled to return at WrestleMania 35 in 2019, thus establishing the match as a yearly tradition.
 This second match occurred during WrestleMania 35's Kickoff pre-show and was won by Carmella, who last eliminated Sarah Logan to win.

 A third WrestleMania Women's Battle Royal was set to have occurred at WrestleMania 36 in 2020.
 However, due to the COVID-19 pandemic, which brought many changes to WWE's programming during that time, the match was not scheduled to limit the number of wrestlers in the ring at the same time.
-WrestleMania 36 itself, which was WWE's first pay-per-view affected by the pandemic, was relocated and held behind closed doors at the WWE Performance Center in Orlando, Florida.
+WrestleMania 36 itself, which was WWE's first pay-per-view and livestreaming event affected by the pandemic, was relocated and held behind closed doors at the WWE Performance Center in Orlando, Florida.
 COVID restrictions were later lifted, and while the André the Giant Memorial Battle Royal returned in 2021, no further WrestleMania Women's Battle Royals have been held.